What Causes High Blood Pressure

 Q2 — How early should I start getting blood pressure checks?

 Age 18 is the standard starting point for most adults.
 If a parent or sibling has had high blood pressure or a heart event, it is worth starting earlier.
-Booking a visit with any Kippax GP or using our telehealth consultation service is the simplest way to get checked.
+Booking a visit with any Kippax GP or using our telehealth consultation service is the simplest way to get checked or through a routine full body check with a dr belconnen clinic.

 Q3 — Can a blood test actually identify what is causing my high blood pressure?